haskell/haskell-language-server/docs/what-is-hls.md

 Common clients include:
 - VSCode (the reference implementation for a LSP client)
 - Emacs, with the `lsp-mode`+`lsp-haskell` or `eglot` packages
-- Vim/neovim, with the `coc.vim` or `LanguageClient-neovim` packages
+- Vim/neovim, with the builtin LSP support or `coc.vim`
 - Kate
 - ... and more every day!